Kichler 52" Canfield Climates in Coffee Mocha

 - Coffee Mocha Motor

-- Rated For Indoors (wet, damp or dry), Outdoor Covered (wet or damp), Outdoor Uncovered (wet only)
+- Rated For Indoors (dry rated), Outdoor Covered (damp rated), Outdoor Uncovered (wet rated)

 - 188mm X 25mm AC Motor